JaranMellerud/LangTrainer/README.md

 ```
 **3.** If you do not have it already, install MySQL on your computer.
 Log in and create a new database for the app.
 Then store the database URI in your environment variables with the key name "LANGTRAINER_DB_URI".

 **4.** Create a secret key for the application and store it in your environment variables with the key name "LANGTRAINER_SECRET_KEY".
-This key can be whatever you want.
+You can set the key to whatever you want.

 **5.** Run the run.py file to start the application!